 Make your slides easy to read.
 That means choosing colors that contrast well (even for the color-blind).
 It also means using a large enough type font so that people in the back of the room can read them.

 Another way to help your audience focus on the main points is to sum them up at the end.
+As in technical writing, everything you say should build logically to the conclusions.
+That is, there should be no surprise endings.
 The old formula of “Tell them what you’re going to tell them; then tell them; then tell them what you told them,” may be a cliché, but it has some truth to it.
 They won’t remember everything you said, but they’ll remember the key takeaways if you make them memorable.

 Know your audience